dimahoperskiy/richbee-shows/README.md

 # richbee-shows
+React app using IMDb API to find info about films or series.

-The source code is on master branch
+The source code is on master branch.

  https://dimahoperskiy.github.io/richbee-shows/